 Goat’s Cheese Chocolate Truffles

-My goat’s cheese and chocolate tarts are so good, I keep coming back to them again and again.
-I didn’t, however, get around to trying out goat’s cheese chocolate truffles until I hosted a six course chocolate themed dinner party back in July, when I thought they would make a fitting and interesting end to the meal.
+It wasn’t, however, until I hosted a six course chocolate themed dinner party back in July that I got around to trying out goat’s cheese chocolate truffles.
+I thought they’d make a fitting and interesting end to the meal.
 Annoyingly, I didn’t have a recipe and after looking on the internet and getting baffled by all the myriad permutations I found there, I just made up my own very simple version.

 These goat’s cheese chocolate truffles would make excellent Christmas gifts for the more adventurous chocolate or cheese lover.
 Indeed, if I get my act together I’ll be making another batch in time for the festivities.
 They’d also be perfect served up on Valentine’s Day or as a nice birthday gift for a chocolate and cheese lover like me – just saying!

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these goat’s cheese chocolate truffles, I’d love to hear what you think about them in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+If you make these goat’s cheese chocolate truffles, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Goat’s Cheese Chocolate Truffles.
 PIN IT.